 If you are seeking placement, you should be prepared to (1) interview promptly after hearing from a partner (2) implement feedback given by the interviewer on the spot, and (3) present yourself as if you are already a teacher.

-Self Placement is available to all prospective students outside the state of Texas.
+Self Placement is available to all prospective students.
 Prospective students are expected to secure a position with a partner school on their own before completing the enrollment process.
 In order to support all prospective students, we have created universal resources found on the Prospective Student Website.
 If you are seeking self-placement you should:

 - Apply directly to our school partners.
 We recommend applying to as many as possible schools to increase the likelihood of securing a placement.
 This process may include an online application, resume (recommended structure), cover letter (recommended language), and/or other materials.
 Visit the Relay website to review the school partners for your campus.